 -

-The temple of Vishnu, the Protector, with his four arms.
-The temple in front of him is the temple of the garuda, the mythical phoenix-like eagle who crops up all over Indonesia.
+The temple of Vishnu, the Protector: Vishnu also has four arms.
+The temple in front of him is the temple of the garuda, the mythical phoenix-like eagle who crops up all over Indonesia, and after whom the national airline is named.

 It's hard to say which was more amazing, Borobudur or Prambanan.
 I think that Prambanan is more impressive, visually, but Borobudur is more incredible when you think of the amount of work involved.
 On the other hand, if all the temples at Prambanan were standing, that would be fairly awesome too...